-I lost my temper and whipped a pencil, aiming between her doe eyes.
-She slunk away whimpering to the showers.
-Not long afterwards, I looked up to see her dripping form, wrapped in a towel and reaching out from the dim shadows of my office with a crumpled, soggy scrap of paper.
+I lost my temper and whipped a pencil, aiming between his doe eyes.
+He slunk away whimpering to the showers.
+Not long afterwards, I looked up to see his dripping form, wrapped in a towel and reaching out from the dim shadows of my office with a crumpled, soggy scrap of paper.

 I sighed and read the shower-smeared ink.
 It turned out to be my very first poem.